Life After a Rare Brain Tumour and Supplementary Motor Area Syndrome

-Part One introduces Alex’s early life and employment, symptom onset and diagnosis, treatment and rehabilitation.
-Part Two presents her neurosurgeon, Adel Helmy, and a clinical neuropsychologist, Barbara A Wilson.
+Part I introduces Alex’s early life and employment, symptom onset and diagnosis, treatment and rehabilitation.
+Part II presents her neurosurgeon, Adel Helmy, and a clinical neuropsychologist, Barbara A. Wilson.
 Adel provides a medical context by explaining Alex’s successful surgery and her post-operative experience.
 Finally, Barbara concludes with a comprehensive view of Alex’s recovery and gives a voice to the therapists and psychologists who worked with Alex throughout her in and outpatient rehabilitation journey.

-This book provides support, understanding and hope for patients who have suffered a brain tumour and their families.
-It is valuable reading for any professional involved in neurorehabilitation, clinical neuropsychology students and those touched by brain injury.
+This book provides support, understanding and hope for patients who have suffered a brain tumour, and their families.
+It is valuable reading for any professional involved in neurorehabilitation, studemts of clinical neuropsychology and those touched by brain injury.

 Foreword by Dr Jill Winegardner

 PART ONE: Alex’s Story

 Chapter 2: Symptoms & Diagnosis/ The Lime in the Coconut